 The jury is out on the benefits.
 The truth is, it’s not necessary and is often expensive.
 An easy, cheap, and natural way to raise the Ph in your water is to squeeze in a little fresh lemon or lime juice.
 That way you won’t have to buy an expensive alkaline water system.
 As a bonus, the citrus will give you a natural dose of Vitamin C.

-Flavored bottled waters sometimes contain sugar and artificial colorings.
+Flavored bottled waters often contain sugar and artificial colorings.

 Again, read the labels.